Skip to content ↓

 Important dates for the diary this term for Kestrel Class:

-PE will now take place on a Wednesday afternoon.
-Please send your child to school in school PE kit.
+PE will take place on Tuesday afternoons and we will be swimming.
+Please send your child to school with their swimming kit.

 Our learning this term: